Search for System, Method and Harmony of All Things

 Presenters were asked to send an abstract (100-300 words, in English or German) and a short academic biography by 1 November 2020 to email@example.com

-The conference committee will make the final selections by 15 April 2021.
+The conference committee made the final selections in April 2021.